-Once classes are in session, students may print enrollment verification letters directly from the National Student Clearinghouse by choosing the “Enrollment Verification” section under “Student Records” in Student Self Service.
-Students may also request such verification letters in person at the Office of the Registrar with a photo ID or by submitting an Enrollment Certification Request.
+Once classes are in session, students may print enrollment verification letters directly from the National Student Clearinghouse by choosing the “Enrollment Verification” section under “Student Records” in Student Self-Service.
+Students may also request such verification letters in person at the Office of the Registrar with a photo ID or by submitting an Enrollment Certification Request form.
 The request form may be mailed, faxed, or scanned as an email attachment.

 Undergraduate students may enroll in graduate courses to satisfy undergraduate degree requirements or to apply the courses toward a future OSU graduate degree.

 If the intention is to apply these courses toward a future OSU graduate degree, the student must file an Application for Graduate Credit for Graduating Seniors with the Graduate College within the first two weeks of the semester (or the first week of a summer session).
 Students who do not complete this required paperwork are disappointed to learn that the graduate credit may not be earned without it.
 Academic Regulation 4.7 describes the criteria that must be satisfied to allow an undergraduate to apply for graduate credit.